 Getting Help at the NIH When You Need It

 One antidote to stress is developing supportive relationships with your colleagues and peers at NIH and in your community.
 We strongly encourage you to become involved by joining one or more NIH affinity groups.
 These include the Network of African-American Fellows at the NIH (NAAF); NIH LGBT Friends and Fellows (LGBt-FF); NIH SACNAS (Society for the Advancement of Chicanos/Hispanics and Native Americans in Science); and MOM-DAD-DOCS, a group for PhDs, or those in the process of earning PhDs, who are, or are considering becoming, parents.
-We also encourage you to attend networking activities organized by FELCOM, the GSC, or the Postbac Committee.
+We also encourage you to attend networking and social activities organized by FELCOM, the GSC, or the Postbac Committee.

-There are many resources at NIH to help you deal with stress, mediate conflict, and find a healthy approach to your work and life.
+The NIH offers many resources to help you deal with stress, mediate conflict, and find a healthy approach to your work and life.
 We know from experience that trainees who take advantage of the resources available to them deal more effectively with the challenges they face, leading to a more successful and satisfying training experience.
 Specific resources available at the NIH are described below.

 FOR HELP WITH WORKPLACE CONFLICT